-- The owner will get a registration number upon filling and successful upload of the form.
+- The owner will get a registration number upon filling out and successful upload of the form.

 - There are no registration fees required for this process.

-Do also glance through the documents required for registration as below:
+Do also glance through the documents required for registration below:

-- Sale Bill or Purchase Bill: The enterprise needs to submit copies of the bill of the products/services it sold and a copy of purchase bills for the raw material it purchased.
+- Sale Bill or Purchase Bill: The enterprise needs to submit copies of the bill for the products/services it sold and a copy of purchase bills for the raw material it purchased.

-- Licenses and Bills of Machinery: In few cases, the owner of the enterprise might have to submit a copy of industrial license received from the government.
-The owner may also have to submit copies of bills and licenses related to purchase and installation of machinery, equipment etc if required.
+- Licenses and Bills of Machinery: In a few cases, the owner of the enterprise might have to submit a copy of the industrial license received from the government.
+The owner may also have to submit copies of bills and licenses related to the purchase and installation of machinery, equipment, etc if required.

-Registering into the MSMED Act is not a legal requirement.
+Registering with the MSMED Act is not a legal requirement.
 But doing it offers you the following benefits: